guilhermetabordaribas/guilhermetabordaribas/README.md

 * [Programming for Science Tutorials](https://www.youtube.com/channel/UCN7ERDQrytJkABbrbRKoFDg)
 * [Bioinformatics on Instagram](https://www.instagram.com/sclab.sci)

 I'm fluent in Python and R languages.
-But I also have experience with C++, Java, Javascript and Matlab.
+But I also have experience with C++, Matlab, Java, Javascript, Django and HTML/CSS.

 :briefcase: [My LinkedIn](https://www.linkedin.com/in/guilherme-taborda-ribas-b327834b/)

 <!--
 **guilhermetabordaribas/guilhermetabordaribas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. https://github.com/ikatyang/emoji-cheat-sheet/blob/master/README.md

+I also wrote a book about Python and technical analysis for stock exchange.
+Please, take a look at the [Book](https://clubedeautores.com.br/livro/python-e-analise-tecnica-para-bolsa-de-valores)

 Here are some ideas to get you started:
 👋
 - 🔭 I’m currently working on ...